qdouzery/Defi-IA-2022_DGM/README.md

 Results is the path to the folder where to output the model and predictions. <br/>

 Execution time: 7mn on following engine: MacBook Air 2017, 1.8GHz intel Core i5 <br/>
-## Évaluation
-**The git should contain a clear markdown Readme, which describes : (33%)**
-- Which result you achieved?
-In which computation time?
-On which engine?
-- What do I have to install to be able to reproduce the code?
-- Which command do I have to run to reproduce the results?

-**The code has to be easily reproducible.
-(33%)**
-- Packages required has to be well described. (a requirements.txt files is the best)
-- Conda command or docker command can be furnish

-**The code should be clear and easily readable.
-(33%)**
-- Final results can be run in a script and not a notebook.
-- Only final code can be found in this script.